Bluebell Blunder April 30th 11am 2023.

 It's back!
 After receiving so many requests to put it on and to make up for the lack of racing in 2020 we've decided to stage the event again in 2023.
 This is a delightful off-road run in the Wye Valley with sections on Offa's Dyke at the Bluebell time of the year.

-Free parking, toilets, heated marquee and inclusive teas and cakes after.
+Free parking, toilets and inclusive teas and cakes after.

 Bluebell Blunder Course Description

 The course begins with an uphill stretch on a delightful forest trail.
 Eventually you emerge onto a country lane with an attractive converted barn.

 Soon you return to a footpath, with superb views of Bigsweir Bridge and the stunning River Wye.
 Shortly after, to the right, you can see the picturesque forgotten valley which leads to Redbrook.

 With some twists and turns through the forest, including a short trot along the Offa’s Dyke Path, you emerge onto a high point, below which you are greeted with a charming view of Redbrook village, the bridge, and the meandering River Wye.
 Celebrate your half way point and savour the view.